Best Paint for Furniture Without Sanding

 Fusion Mineral Paint

-holding jar of fusion mineral paint in the color homestead blue
+holding jar of fusion mineral in the color homestead blue

 Fusion Mineral Paint is my second pick.
-It has great durability and adhesion on wood furniture.
-Like Heirloom Traditions Paint, it also has a large color selection.
+It has great durability and adhesion on wood surfaces.
+Like Heirloom Traditions, it also has a large color selection.
 (I LOVE Fusion’s color selection!)

-However, Fusion Mineral Paint dries to a matte sheen, so I like to topcoat it to create a satin sheen.
-(Matte paint gets dirty and dusty just by touching it with clean hands.)
+However, it dries to a matte sheen, so I like to topcoat it to create a satin sheen.
+(Matte finishes gets dirty and dusty just by touching it with clean hands.)

 Pros: